-35 years old Sally Kim Sung Hee [김성희] studied from Foundation 4 to Academic 5 with British Council.
+35 years old Sally Kim Sung Hee [김성희] studied from Intermediate to Advanced level with British Council.

 First, can you tell us something about yourself?